nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Composite:** Pertaining to or consisting of multiple components, as in the case of composite structures like core/shell nanoparticles.

-### Expanded Definition and Usage\nCore/shell nanoparticles are pivotal in advancing technology across various domains by combining the desirable properties of different materials.
+### Expanded Definition and Usage:
+Core/shell nanoparticles are pivotal in advancing technology across various domains by combining the desirable properties of different materials.
 For instance, in drug delivery, a biodegradable polymer shell can protect a drug molecule encapsulated in a non-biodegradable core, releasing the drug at a targeted site while protecting it from degradation.
 In catalysis, the core may consist of a highly active catalyst metal, while the shell can protect the metal from oxidation and leaching, thus enhancing the catalyst's lifetime and efficiency.